how to make towels soft

 Colour-safe detergents typically still contain enzymes, so they should perform well when trying to remove stains and dirt from your towels.

-Do you find that your towels are coming out of the wash hard and stiff?
+Do you find that your towels are coming out of the wash feeling hard or stiff rather than soft and fluffy?

 Line Drying Towels to keep them soft

-Once your towels have finished washing, take them out of the machine and give them a shake to remove any fibre that may have shed during the cycle.
+Once your towels have finished washing, remove them from the machine promptly and give them a good shake.
+This helps loosen the fibres, release any lint shed during the wash, and prevents creasing from setting in.

-You then have two options: either line drying or tumble drying.
+You then have two drying options: line drying or tumble drying - or a combination of both.

-We would recommend line drying your towels in the shade until they are almost completely dry.
+For best results, we recommend line drying your towels in the shade until they are almost completely dry.
+This reduces electricity use and helps prevent colours from fading in direct sunlight.

 Leave a comment